 Duty to report

-If you supply mixtures, you must provide the National Poisons Information Centre (NVIC) with information on the products.
-The NVIC uses your information to inform medical aid workers about symptoms, diagnosis and treatment of acute poisoning with hazardous substance.
+Do you supply mixtures?
+You must provide information on these products to ECHA.
+The National Poisons Information Centre (NVIC) uses your information to inform medical aid workers about symptoms, diagnosis, and treatment of acute poisoning with hazardous substance.